AndreaB2000/ASW-project/docs/uml/match.md

     class Database

-    %% MatchRepository contains the list of all matches that started but are not finished (or abandoned).
-The system keeps these matches "volatile", to avoid massive accesses to the database, and accepting the fact that these matches wuold be lost if the server fails. class MatchRepository {
+    %% InProgressMatchRepository contains the list of all matches that started but are not finished (or abandoned).
+The system keeps these matches "volatile", to avoid massive accesses to the database, and accepting the fact that these matches wuold be lost if the server fails. class InProgressMatchRepository {
-        %% A list containing all matches that started but are not finished (or abandoned).
+        %% A list containing all matches in progress +matchesInProgress: List~Match~
-        +matchesInProgress: List~Match~

-        %% Creates a match inside matchesInProgress.
+        %% Creates a new match
         +createMatch(player1: string, player2: string, creationDate: Date) string

-        %% Returns a match with the given ID, searching in both the DB and the list of matches in progress.
-        +findMatch(matchId: string) Match?
+        %% Returns a match with the given ID +findMatch(matchId: string) Match?

-        %% Updates the state of a match saved inside the list of matches in progress (an ended match, saved in the DB, can't be updated).
+        %% Updates the state of a match +updateMatch(matchId: string, newMatchData: Match) void
-        +updateMatch(newMatchData: Match) void

-        %% Deletes a match with the given ID, whether it is in the DB or in the list of matches in progress.
-        +deleteMatch(matchId: string) void
+        %% Deletes a match with the given ID +deleteMatch(matchId: string) void
     }

+    %% EndedMatchRepository handles ended matches, to be saved on the database. class EndedMatchRepository {
+        %% Creates a new match
+        +createMatch(player1: string, player2: string, creationDate: Date) string

+        %% Returns a match with the given ID +findMatch(matchId: string) Match?

+        %% Updates the state of a match +updateMatch(matchId: string, newMatchData: Match) void

+        %% Deletes a match with the given ID +deleteMatch(matchId: string) void
+    }

-    %% MatchesService expose higher-level functionalities, and it is transparent to the matches saving logic. class MatchService {
+    %% MatchesService expose higher-level functionalities, and it handles the matches saving logic. class MatchService {

         %% Creates a new match, returns its ID +newMatch(player1: string, player2: string, creationDate: Date?) string

-        %% Adds a move only if the provided player can make it +addMove(matchId: string, movingPlayer: string, move: Move) void

         %% Gets a match with the given ID, if it exists +getMatch(matchId: string) Match?

         %% Returns a list of match IDs +getMatchesByPlayer(player: string) List~string~

+        %% Adds a move only if the provided player can make it +addMove(matchId: string, movingPlayer: string, move: Move) void

         %% Deletes a match
         +deleteMatch(matchId: string) void